ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- RT:  New API for high resolution monotonic time stamps.
 - NEW: Updated FatFS to version 0.14.
 - NEW: Added a new setting to STM32 USBv1 allowing for some clock deviation from 48MHz.
 Renamed setting USB_HOST_WAKEUP_DURATION to